Roland N. Smoot: World War II

 Smoot was relieved by Charles E. McCombs by the end of October 1942 and ordered back to the United States for new assignment.
 He was sent to San Diego, California, where he assumed command of West Coast Sound School.
 While in this capacity, Smoot was responsible for the training of Sonar operators, serving on the Navy ships until early 1944 and received his second Navy Commendation Medal.
-While in this capacity, he was promoted to the temporary rank of Captain on May 1, 1943.
+While in this capacity, he was promoted to the temporary rank of captain on May 1, 1943.

 He was subsequently ordered back to the Pacific theater and assumed command of Destroyer Squadron 14, operating off the Marshall Islands against bypassed Japanese-held positions until summer 1944.
 Smoot was transferred to command of Destroyer Squadron 56 in October 1944 and led a force of nine Fletcher-class destroyers during the Battle of Leyte Gulf.
 He distinguished himself in action against enemy Japanese forces at Surigao Strait off the Philippine Islands on the night of October 24–25, 1944.
-Leading his ships in an night attack on the enemy battle-line and despite heavy kamikaze attacks, Smoot's destroyers participated in the sinking of Japanese battleship Yamashiro.
+Leading his ships in a night attack on the enemy battle-line and despite heavy kamikaze attacks, Smoot's destroyers participated in the sinking of Japanese battleship Yamashiro.
 For his part in the battle, Smoot was decorated with the Navy Cross, the United States Navy second-highest decoration awarded for valor in combat.

 In early February 1945, Smoot and his squadron covered minesweeping operations for three days prior to the landing on Iwo Jima.
 During the invasion, his destroyers engaged shore batteries and fired accurate bombardments of in assistance to troops ashore.
 One month later, Smoot's squadron covered underwater demolition and minesweeping operations as well as antiaircraft during the invasion on Okinawa and screened U.S. battleship during the shore bombardment.
 His flagship, destroyer Newcomb was hit by kamikaze and Smoot shifted his flag to destroyer Richard P. Leary.
 For his service during the Okinawa campaign, he received his second Navy Cross.

-During July 1945, Smoot was promoted to the temporary rank of Commodore and assumed duty as Commander, Task Flotilla Four with cruiser San Diego as his flagship.
+During July 1945, Smoot was promoted to the temporary rank of commodore and assumed duty as commander, Task Flotilla Four with cruiser San Diego as his flagship.
 His command screened allied aircraft carriers during the strikes on Japan and following the surrender of Japan, Smoot was present aboard the battleship Missouri during the formal ceremony on September 2, 1945.
 He also received two awards of Legion of Merit with Combat "V" for his service on Iwo Jima and Okinawa.